Professor Thomas Colletti

 Hamilton DJ.
 Pre-hospital Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Non-compressible Torso Hemorrhage.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.